-- 1. In situations where private organizations sponsor events in City facilities, the City will inform private organizations about applicable ADA requirements. - 2.
-The City will provide a checklist and information during the application process to inform organizers of their responsibility for accessibility under the ADA.
-The checklist and information will be available on the City's website.
+- 1. It is recommended that in situations where private organizations sponsor events in City facilities, the City inform the organizer about applicable ADA requirements. - 2.
+It is recommended that the City provide a checklist and information during the application process to inform organizers of their responsibility for accessibility under the ADA.